Chart Color Schemes

 Helensvale performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational qualifications in Helensvale trail regional benchmarks, with 23.7% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
-This gap suggests potential for educational development and skill enhancement.
-Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 39.0% of residents aged 15+ holding vocational credentials – advanced diplomas (13.2%) and certificates (25.8%).
+Educational qualifications in Helensvale trail regional benchmarks, with 23.7% of residents aged 15 years and above holding university degrees compared to the national average of 30.4%.
+Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 39.0% of residents aged 15 years and above holding vocational credentials – advanced diplomas (13.2%) and certificates (25.8%).
+Educational participation is notably high, with 29.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education